 It’s also minutes from the town, meaning you don’t have to trek all the way in to Kananaskis to get started.

-Parks Canada recently spent $800k renovating the trail, installing new staircases and generally improving the trail.
+Alberta Parks recently spent $800k renovating the trail, installing new staircases and generally improving the trail.
 It’s now less steep and a tiny bit longer than in previous years.
 Definitely a must-hike for anyone visiting.